Brad Hawkins (American football)

-Brad Hawkins (born July 26, 1998) is an American former professional football player who was a safety in the National Football League (NFL).
-He played college football for the Michigan Wolverines, earning All-Big Ten honors.
-After a stint in the NFL, Hawkins returned to his alma mater, the University of Michigan as a graduate assistant coach.
+Brad Hawkins (born July 26, 1998) is an American college football coach and former professional football safety in the National Football League (NFL).
+He is the current assistant safeties coach at the University of Michigan, first joining the staff as a graduate assistant in 2024.
+Hawkins played college football for the Michigan Wolverines, earning All-Big Ten honors in 2021.

 High school

 Hawkins attended MetEast High School before transferring to Camden High School, where he was a multi-sport athlete, playing basketball along with football before graduating in 2016 and going on to do a post-graduate year at Suffield Academy.

 College career

 Hawkins played for five years for Michigan, appearing in a program-record 56 games, with 31 starts at the free safety position.
 He was a third-team all-Big Ten selection in 2021.

 Professional career

 Atlanta Falcons

 After going undrafted in the 2022 NFL draft, Hawkins signed with the Atlanta Falcons as a free agent.
 He was cut by the Falcons on July 6, 2022.